 Similarly, we write from the energy estimate obtained in Lemma \ref{lemm:H2energy} and the bootstrap definition \ref{def:bootstrap},

 thus, the improved bound

-We have showed that all the bootstrap estimates in Definition \ref{def:bootstrap} are improved, except for the growing modes $\tilde \alpha$ and $\tilde a$.
-In fact, at the exist time $\tau = \tau_1$, we compute from the odes satisfied by $\tilde \alpha$ and $\tilde a$,
+We have shown that all the bootstrap estimates in Definition \ref{def:bootstrap} are improved, except for the growing modes $\tilde \alpha$ and $\tilde a$.
+In fact, at the exit time $\tau = \tau^*$, we compute from the two odes satisfied by $\tilde \alpha$ and $\tilde a$,